benklassen77/benklassen77.github.io/README.md

 # Shalom

+Hi!
 I'm Ben, a 2B Civil Engineering student at the University of Waterloo.

 ## [Solid Mechanics](SolidMechanics.md)